Half-brother charged with manslaughter

 As the fight escalated, Voltaire stabbed his brother, but the knife blade broke and the younger man escaped, but his brother chased after him armed with another knife, then proceeded to stab him, according to the DA’s Office

-“This was a senseless act of violence,” said QDA Melinda Katz in a prepared statement.
+“This was a senseless act of violence,” said DA Melinda Katz in a prepared statement.
 “The defendant chased down his younger sibling and brutally stabbed him to death.”

-As the police arrived on the scene, they found Placide near death’s door, but before he died, he singled out his brother for the murder, according to the QDA.
+As the police arrived on the scene, they found Placide near death’s door, but before he died, he singled out his brother for the murder, according to the DA.

 The 22-year-old passed away shortly afterwards at North Shore University Hospital in Manhasset, LI, according to the Daily News.
 Holder indicated he would sentence Voltaire to prison for 19 years, which will be followed by five years in post-release supervision.